The Nest

 A title insurance policy protects buyers from this type of claim after closing.

-Remember, in the example above, the lien was on the property – not with the seller – so the lien would be your problem once you close.
-A simple way of summarizing title insurance is it ensures you’re buying the apartment and only the apartment.
+Remember, in the example above, the lien was on the property—not with the seller—so the lien would be your problem once you close.
+A simple way of summarizing title insurance is that it ensures you’re buying the apartment and only the apartment.
 If there are any unwelcome surprises down the road, you’re covered.
 A title insurance policy lasts as long as you own the property and costs about 0.4% of the purchase price.

 When buying a condo, you will always be required to purchase title insurance for various reasons.
-However, it’s rare to buy title insurance on co-ops as you are not buying real property.
+However, buying title insurance on co-ops is rare as you are not buying real property.

 Attorney Fees

 Given the magnitude of the items above, buyers will be happy to know their attorney will be one of the smaller buyer closing costs.
-Unlike most other types of attorneys, real estate attorneys typically charge on a per-transaction basis, not hourly.
+Unlike most other attorneys, real estate attorneys typically charge per transaction, not hourly.
 Whether your purchase is a breeze or contract negotiation gets complicated and drags out for weeks, the price does not change.

 Purchase Application Fees

 While not material, purchase application fees are more obnoxious buyer closing costs.
-When your condo or co-op application is submitted, there will be fees associated with processing it.
-Most applications will require a processing fee, credit check fee, financing fee, and move-in fee.
-Before you make an offer on a property, you can request a copy of the purchase application so you know what you’re looking at but all in, expect to pay $2,000 – $3,000 for these odds and ends.
+When your condo or co-op application is submitted, fees will be associated with processing it.
+Most applications require a processing fee, credit check, financing, and move-in fee.
+Before you make an offer on a property, you can request a copy of the purchase application to know what you’re looking at, but expect to pay $2,000 – $3,000 for these odds and ends.

-We’ll also throw financing fees in this section, similar to application fees.
+We’ll also throw financing fees into this section, similar to application fees.
 Your bank charges financing fees to execute your mortgage, including application fees, appraisal fees, and the bank’s attorney.
 All in, plan on around $2,000 for financing fees.
-NYC home buyers who will be financing the purchase can also expect to pay most if not all of the additional costs below:
+NYC home buyers who will be financing the purchase can also expect to pay most, if not all, of the additional costs below:

 • $750 – Bank Attorney Fee